 Also keep in mind that if you have horses that you’re working hard and their sweating, the salts from the sweat will often bleach the coat.
 If you rinse them with well water it has a lot of minerals in it which will also bleach the coat color.

-I also use this product if I plan on having a stallion gelded or I plan on traveling as the SOD will boost their immune system.
+I also use this product if I plan on having a stallion gelded or I plan on traveling the SOD will boost their immune system.

-If you want to add SOD to your horse’s diet or you have questions contact me to setup a FREE consultation.
+If you want to add SOD to your horse’s diet or you have questions contact me to set up a FREE consultation.